kushalkolar/mesmerize-workshop-ccn-2022/day1-outline.md

 # Mesmerize Intro
-Download the demo data: <LINK HERE>
+Download the demo data: https://www.dropbox.com/s/r3nzryz35mmm44f/mesmerize-demos.zip?dl=0

 **If you are using the VM, first upgrade it to v0.7.2 if you have not done so already:**